But mark this: There will be terrible times in the last days: 2 Timothy 3:1.

 Revelation: Greek ἀποκάλυψις - Apokalypsis - to uncover or unveil.

 Revelation presents a series of events which occur before the second coming of Christ Jesus.
-This time period is most often referred to as: the 7-year tribulation, the time of Jacob's trouble, the 70th week, the last days, the latter days, the end of days or the end times.
+This time period is most often referred to as: the 7-year tribulation, the time of Jacob's trouble, the 70th week, the last days, the latter days, the end of the age, the end of days or the end times.

-The end of days will be a time of great tribulation, unlike anything the world has ever seen: a conversion of war, famine, pestilence, natural catastrophes, cosmic disturbances, plagues and divine judgements.
-The end of days also includes the construction of the third temple, making Jerusalem a cup of drunken trembling for the nations: Zechariah 12:2-3, and, two witnesses will rise to prophesize for 1,260 days, clothed in sackcloth.
-But, these are only a few of the things, that mark the time of the end.
+The end of days will be a time of tribulation, unlike anything the world has ever seen: a conversion of war, famine, pestilence, natural catastrophes, cosmic disturbances, plagues and divine judgements.
+The end of days also includes the construction of the third temple, making Jerusalem a cup of drunken trembling for the nations: Zechariah 12:2-3.
+But, these are only a few of the things that mark the time of the end.

 Knowledge of these future events, help to identify these end time markers as they become visible.
 The most compelling future event is the prophecy found in Revelation 13 - the rise of the beast out of the sea - the tribulation kingdom of antichrist.
 The beast out of the sea is a vicious and brutal kingdom which has seven heads (seven kingdoms) and ten horns (ten kings): R 13:1-4.
 There is also a second beast which rises from the earth: R 13:11, which has two horns 'like a lamb' and speaks the words of the red dragon.
 This Beast out of the earth (clay) is the religious system of the first beast - the beast out of the sea (iron).

-A few chapters later we discover that the beast kingdom is seen again, adjoined to a antichrist-tribulation city, metaphorically depicted as a woman, which is also a merchant port: R 18.
-The seven-headed, ten-horned beast and his companion, the great city are located in the wilderness, a barren and desolate area: an erēmos - Greek for desert.
-This great city, dressed in scarlet and purple, adorned with the riches of the world, sits upon the seven heads of the beast who is now scarlet: R 17:3,7,9.
-In her hands is a golden cup, filled with vile things: R 17:4,18.
-This woman who sits upon the seven heads of the beast, rules over the kings of the earth in the latter days; and, like most women, she is misunderstood.
+A few chapters later we discover that the beast kingdom is seen again, connected to an antichrist-tribulation city, metaphorically depicted as a woman, who is also a merchant port: R 17-18.
+The seven-headed, ten-horned beast and his companion, the great city are located in the wilderness, a barren and desolate area: an erēmos - Greek 2048, a desert.
+This great city, dressed in scarlet and purple, adorned with the riches of the world, sits upon the seven heads of the beast who is now scarlet, filled with enmity, blasphemous names and the blood of the saints: R 17:3,7,9.
+In her hands is a golden cup, filled with vile and abominable things: R 17:4.
+The woman sits upon the seven heads of the beast, ruling over the kings of the earth in the latter days; and, like most women, she is misunderstood.

-The woman has a name of mystery written upon her forehead: Babylon the Great, the Mother of Harlots and Abominations of the Earth.
-The location of the name, upon her forehead indicates she wears a name of blasphemy, the mark of the beast, the name of the beast: R 13:16,17.
-The seven heads, upon which she sits, are seven mountains and seven kings: R 17:9,10, indicating seven world kingdoms who also wear the name of blasphemy, the mark of the beast, his name or the number of the name of it: R 13:1b which comes as no surprise as the entire beast kingdom is filled with the names of blasphemy: R 17:3.
-Blasphemy rules the roost where the woman and the beast kingdom are located.... in a vast and desolate wilderness.
+The woman, the great city has a name of mystery written upon her forehead: Babylon the Great, the Mother of Harlots and Abominations of the Earth.
+The location of the name, upon her forehead, indicates she wears a name of blasphemy, the mark of the beast, the name of the beast: Babylon the Great: R 13:16,17.
+The seven heads, upon which she sits, are seven mountains and seven kings: R 17:9,10, indicating seven world kingdoms who also wear the name of blasphemy, the mark of the beast, his name or, the number of the name of it: R 13:1b.
+This comes as no surprise as the entire beast kingdom is covered in blasphemous names - the names of blasphemy: R 17:3.
+Blasphemy rules the roost where the woman and the beast kingdom are located.... in a vast and desolate wilderness; a desert.

-She is the same Babylon woman who faces God's judgement from the cup of wine filled with the fierceness of God's wrath: R 16:19b; 14:8; 17:1; 18:2,3,10.
+She wears the name of Babylon the Great, that great city who faces judgement from the cup of wine filled with the fierceness of God's wrath: R 16:19b; 14:8; 17:1; 18:2,3,10.
 She is cleverly concealed in plain sight and camouflaged, not because she is hidden, but because she is right there - smack dab in the midst of the tribulation, reigning over the kings of the earth in the last days.
 And, she is not supposed to be there!
-Have you seen the desolation that Babylon had become due to God's divine judgement?
+Have you seen the desolation of Babylon under the authority of God's divine judgement?
+She is nothing more than barren desert wasteland; a fallen kingdom that has no king.

 This is where we reach a dilemma.

-Interpretive speculation is sharply divided when it comes to the identity and location of this brazen woman who will rule over the kings of the earth, in the latter days, Interpretation varies between speculation in relation to world views and, what is literally documented by scripture - which is viewed as controversial, conflicting with traditional teachings that have been taught for centuries.
-But one thing is certain, her identity has intrigued multitudes of Bible students for nearly two-thousand years; and perhaps, this is the intent, to keep us involved, watching the world around us while studying the prophetic intent of scripture.
+Interpretation is sharply divided concerning the identity, and location of this great city metaphorically depicted as a woman who rules over the kings of the earth, in the latter days, Interpretation varies between speculative world views and, what is literally documented by scripture - which is often viewed as controversial, conflicting with traditional teachings that have been taught for centuries.
+But one thing is certain, her identity has intrigued multitudes of Bible students for nearly two-thousand years; and perhaps, this is the goal, to keep us involved, watching the world around us while studying the prophetic intent of scripture.

-Some claim that the woman represents the United States or, one of her cities such as Washington D.C. or New York, the global hub of finance.
-Others claim that the 2000-year mystery of the future tribulation-antichrist city was solved eons ago, and that the Roman empire which rose 2,000 years ago, will 'revive' to seize world power in the end of days.
-This view is intensely focused on the religious system found in the Catholic church which will lead a global army of religious fanatics, who persecute the saints, and those who have the testimony of Christ Jesus: R 12:17.
+Some claim that the woman represents the United States or, one of her cities such as Washington D.C. or, New York, the global hub of finance.
+Others claim that the woman represents the conquest of Rome, who proudly wears the name of the beast upon her forehead: Babylon the Great; while the overwhelming majority assert that the 2000-year mystery of the tribulation-antichrist city was solved eons ago, and the Roman empire which rose 2,000 years ago, will 'revive' to seize world power in the end of days.
+This view is intensely focused on the religious system found in the Catholic church, which radicalizes a global army of religious fanatics who persecute the saints, and those who have the testimony of Christ Jesus: R 12:17.
+This is organized by a Pope, who fulfills the role of the false prophet, in the end of days.

-This is often backed by a theory which suggests that the religion in the Catholic church evolved from a 'mystery mother-child religious system' that allegedly began in Babel and spread outwards, into the world, until it made its home in the Catholic church 3000 years later.
-Even though the current religious system of the middle east where Babel was located is not a mother-child religion, but one that rose from the ancient city of UR, and spread into Arabia.
-This political and religious system is currently focused on conquest and conversion, as it patiently and methodically fights to seize world power.
+This is often backed by a theory which suggests that the religion in the Catholic church evolved from a 'mystery mother-child religious system' that allegedly began in Babel and spread outwards, into the world, until it made its home in the Catholic church 3000+ years later.
+Never mind that the current religious system of the middle east where Babel was located is not a mother-child religion, but one that rose from the ancient city of UR, and spread into Arabia.
+And now, this middle eastern political and religious system is focused on conquest and conversion, as it patiently and methodically fights to seize world power.

-Most teachings suggest that the woman with the Babylon name upon her forehead is simply a 'code name' for Rome or, an undisclosed 'mystery' location other than what is documented in scripture.
+Most teachings suggest that the Babylon name upon her forehead is simply a 'code name' for Rome; a foreshadow of the antichrist kingdom to come....
+Other teachings claim that Babylon is a code word for an undisclosed 'mystery' location, other than what is documented in scripture.
 So, over the course of history she was given a new name 'Mystery Babylon,' not by scripture but, by man's world view.
-And, before too long, we began to loose sight of the convergence of the Revelation 13, 17 and 18 prophecies, which are simply the fulfillment of the fourth kingdom found in Daniel 2 and Daniel 7.
+And, before too long, we began to loose sight of the convergence of the Revelation 13, 17 and 18 prophecies, which are simply the fulfillment of Nebuchadnezzar's fourth kingdom found in the prophecies of Daniel 2 and, Daniel 7.

-Daniel 2 and 7 foretell the rise of an antichrist-tribulation kingdom - which rises in the end of days, to seize global domination.
-Daniel documents this kingdom as the fourth beast in his night vision: the beast of ten horns: Daniel 7:7-25 and, his parallel, the feet and (ten) toes of iron and clay from Nebuchadnezzar's dream: Daniel 2:40-44.
+Daniel 2 and 7 foretell the rise of kings and kingdoms of the middle east, and the rise of an antichrist-tribulation kingdom - which rises in the end of days, to seize world power.
+The antichrist-tribulation kingdom is the fourth kingdom in Nebuchadnezzar's dream, the feet and toes of iron and clay, which corresponds with the fourth beast in Daniel's night vision: the beast of ten horns: Daniel 7:7-25.
+The fourth beast parallels the feet and (ten) toes of iron and clay from Nebuchadnezzar's dream: Daniel 2:40-44.
+In the days of these kings....

 Nebuchadnezzar was the head of gold, the head of the Babylon kingdom which ruled the middle east.
-Sandwiched in between the head of gold and the feet and toes, is a historical timeline of Babylon: Nebuchadnezzar's kingdom.
+Sandwiched in between the head of gold and the feet and toes - the antichrist-tribulation kingdom of the last days, is a historical timeline of Babylon: Nebuchadnezzar's kingdom.
 It's been 2,565 years since Babylon fell to the Mede-Persians in 539 B.C., the chest and arms of silver, fulfilling multiple prophecies of the fall of Babylon: Isaiah 13-14; Jeremiah 50-51.
 Thy kingdom is divided and given to the Medes and the Persians: Daniel 5:28.
-Darius the Mede took the throne, and ruled over Babylon: Daniel 5:31; 6:28, and the prophetic fall of Babylon had begun.
+Darius the Mede took the throne, and ruled over Babylon: Daniel 5:31; 6:28, and the prophetic fall of Babylon began.
+539 B.C. + 2026 A.D. = 2,565 years.

 After the fall of Babylon, Alexander the Great rose to power in 336 B.C..
-Alexander the Great conquered Persia 334-330 B.C., and ruled the middle east.
+Alexander conquered Persia 334-330 B.C., and ruled the middle east.
 He was infatuated with Babylon and made Babylon his homebase, living in the confines of the fallen city, until the time of his death 323 B.C.
 Alexander the Great was the last king who ruled the middle east while living in Babylon.
-This if the last kingdom connected to Nebuchadnezzar's dream image which prophesized the future of his kingdom: Daniel 2.
+This was the last kingdom connected to Nebuchadnezzar's dream image: Daniel 2, which prophesized the future of his kingdom, using metals whose gods the Babylonians worshiped: Daniel 5:4,23.

 The rule of Alexander is seen as the belly and thighs of brass, the third kingdom in the historic timeline of Nebuchadnezzar's kingdom.
-After that, Babylon had no king and during the centuries which followed, Babylon continued her decent into ruin and desolation, reflecting God's divine judgement: the fall of Babylon
+After the death of Alexander (in Babylon), Babylon had no king and during the centuries which followed, Babylon continued her decent into ruin and desolation, reflecting God's divine judgement: the fall of Babylon.

 But, as of now, the woman is still wrapped in a cloak of mystery as the tribulation is yet future and, her mystery prevails.

-John is literally in the midst of the great tribulation, watching as the seventh bowl of judgement is thrown into the air: R 16:17-21, when he is visited by an angel.
-The angel is one of seven angels who holds one of the seven vials (bowls).
-When the angel arrives he speaks with John: R 17:1 -2.
-The angel has arrived to show John why great Babylon was remembered by God: Rev
+John is literally in the midst of the great tribulation, serving as a witness, watching the seventh bowl of judgement thrown into the air: R 16:17-21, when he is visited by an angel.
+The angel is one of seven angels who holds one of the seven bowls: R 17:1 -2.
+The angel has arrived to show John why great Babylon was remembered by God.

 Why isn't she called 'Mystery Babylon' if that is her name?

+The arrival of the angel serves as an interlude, an intermission or break from the events that John is witnessing.
 The angel has arrived to show John the judgement of the great πόρνης - Greek: commercially corrupt one.
 The English translates this using only the root: πόρνη which depicts a great prostitute, a woman of ill repute, completely missing the meaning behind the Greek word that John had used.
-In the Greek, this commercially corrupt woman sits on many waters fornicating with the kings of the earth: Rev 17:1-2; 18:3.
+In the Greek, this commercially corrupt woman, the desert by the sea, sits on many waters, fornicating with the kings of the earth: Rev 17:1-2; 18:3; Isaiah 21:1.

 The woman and the beast are together in the barren wasteland of a desert. rising to seize world power in the latter days.
 The woman is not afraid of this beast, but seems rather content, and quite pleased with her royal position having kingship (βασιλεύς basileus, sovereign power) over the kings of the earth.

-Not only is the woman of Revelation 17 referred to as a city (Greek: πολις polis) of extreme commercial corruption and spiritual harlotry, she is described as a μεγάλη, a great city, a megas, a megalē city, a city of enormous physical size and importance, the mother city of many: a supercity – a megacity; also similar to ancient Nineveh.
+Not only is the woman of Revelation 17 referred to as a city (Greek 4172: πολις polis) of extreme commercial corruption and spiritual harlotry, she is described as a μεγάλη, a great city, a megas, a megalē city, a city of enormous physical size and importance, the mother city of many: a supercity – a megacity; defining a vast territory of a barren desert.
+Since her name is Babylon, we should be watching for the rise of a great city in Iraq, the ancient home to Babylon and, her kingdom: Babylon the Great.

-We are further told (verse 9) that the woman sits upon a seven-headed beast with ten horns.
-The heads belong to the beast, not the woman, she is merely sitting upon them, carried by the beast (verse 7b).
-John is instructed by the angel to use wisdom when deciphering the meaning of the seven heads which are seven mountains (Greek ὄρη, όρος, óros), and seven kings - verse 10.
-This tells us that the mountains are not literal, but symbolic and we are to use wisdom in order to decode the meaning of the seven heads.
-A mountain, when used in prophetic text, is a symbolic reference to a kingdom: Isaiah 2:2; Daniel 2:35b; Ezekiel 28:16; Jeremiah 51:25.
+The woman sits upon the seven heads of a beast with ten horns, connecting the woman, that great city to the antichrist-tribulation kingdom.
+The heads belong to the beast, not the woman, she is merely sitting upon them, carried by the beast: R 17:9,7b.
+John is instructed by the angel to use wisdom when deciphering the meaning of the seven heads which are seven mountains (Greek 3735, ὄρη - the plural for mountains), and also seven kings (Greek 935, βασιλεις - king, kingdom) verse 10.
+This tells us that the mountains are not literal, but symbolic and we are to use wisdom in order to decode the meaning.
+A mountain, when used in prophetic text, is a symbolic reference to a kingdom: Isaiah 2:2; Daniel 2:35b; Ezekiel 28:16; Jeremiah 51:25; Rev 17:9.
 And, kings rule over kingdoms.

-The Greek word John uses for woman in verse 3 and 6 is γυναῖκα meaning woman, wife, spouse; while γυνη - woman, is used elsewhere.
-This suggests that she is intimately connected to the beast kingdom; an evil city for an evil kingdom and his king.
-This is in contrast to New Jerusalem who is the bride or wife of the Lamb: Rev 21:2, 9b, 10.
-Both are cities, one is righteous and holy, while the other is a demonic imitation seeped in immoral worldly desires, wickedness, sin and bloodlust.
+The Greek (1135) word John uses for woman in 17:3 and 6 is γυναῖκα meaning woman, wife, spouse; while γυνη - woman, is used elsewhere.
+This suggests that she is intimately connected to the beast kingdom; an evil city for an evil kingdom who similar to married couples, share the same name.

-The woman is arrayed in scarlet, the same color as the beast, suggesting they are connected by immorality, sin and bloodshed.
-The purple she wears, suggests a pretense of religious royalty presides over the city, while the city itself represents carnal desires, luxury and lavishness.
-She is also beautifully adorned, decked in gold, precious stones and pearls; laden by wealth, greed and worldly riches.
+The woman is arrayed in scarlet, the same color as the beast, suggesting they are share the same hobbies, and are connected by immorality, sin and bloodshed.
+The purple she wears, indicates a pretense of religious royalty, once worn by Kings and those in the Kings' court.
+The city represents carnal desires, luxury and lavishness.
+She is beautifully adorned, decked in gold, precious stones and pearls; laden by wealth, greed and worldly riches.

 But in his estate (home, dominion) shall he honor the god of forces: and a god whom his father knew not shall he honor with gold, and silver, and with precious stones and pleasant things.
 Daniel 11:38

-She carries a golden cup in her hand as a measure of her wickedness.
-The cup overflows with her abominations and the filthiness of her spiritual and commercial impurity - religious and economic harlotry as she drinks from a den of devils.
+She carries a golden cup in her hand as a measure of her wickedness, which overflows with her abominations and the filthiness of her spiritual and commercial impurity - religious and economic harlotry, as she drinks from a den of devils.

 You cannot drink the cup of the Lord, and the cup of devils: you cannot be partakers of the Lord’s table, and of the table of devils… I Corinthians 10:21

-By scriptural position, she will be the world headquarters of the new world system.
-She is the commercial port city that regulates the beast system of the buying and selling that is religiously bias, controlling all nations, people, multitudes and tongues.
-She becomes the great mega city that rules over the kings of the earth, issuing decrees of lawless moral codes, human trafficking, ritual murders, sorceries aka: pharmakeia, idolatry and demon worship.
+By scriptural position, she will be the headquarters of the new world system; the beast kingdom.
+She is the merchant city that regulates the beast system of the buying and selling that is religiously bias, controlling all nations, people, multitudes and tongues.
+She becomes the great mega city that rules over the kings of the earth in the end of days, issuing decrees of lawless moral codes, human trafficking, ritual murders, sorceries aka: pharmakeia, idolatry and demon worship.

 In the Bible, spiritual harlotry is not only defined by the worship of idols or other gods; harlotry also involves the practice of occultic rituals or seeking out practitioners of the dark arts: diviners, witches or those who call upon demons in the form of familiar spirits or the spirits of the deceased.